gurugio/lowlevelprogramming-university/README_pt.md

 * [Fazer seu próprio kernel](http://wiki.osdev.org/Getting_Started)
     * Boas referências: [r/osdev](https://www.reddit.com/r/osdev/)
 * [Aprendendo desenvolvimento de sistemas operacionais usando Linux e Raspberry Pi](https://github.com/s-matyukevich/raspberry-pi-os)
-    * > This repository contains a step-by-step guide that teaches how to create a simple operating system (OS) kernel from scratch...(skip)...Each lesson is designed in such a way that it first explains how some kernel feature is implemented in the RPi OS, and then it tries to demonstrate how the same functionality works in the Linux kernel.
+    * > This repository contains a step-by-step guide that teaches how to create a simple operating system (OS) kernel from scratch. [...]
+Each lesson is designed in such a way that it first explains how some kernel feature is implemented in the RPi OS, and then it tries to demonstrate how the same functionality works in the Linux kernel.

 Eu fiz um [kernel de brinquedo](https://github.com/gurugio/caos) que suporta modo 64 bits, paginação e uma troca de contexto bem simples.
 Fazer um kernel para brincar é um bom caminho para entender arquitetura de computadores modernos e controle de hardware.